daradija/gecco/score/score.md

 Genetic Algorithm with Automatic Differentiation.

-GAAD is use in a robotic Arm.

 There is a robotic arm and a camera and a model that tries to converge.
 It is a calibration of the kinematics.
-Length and angle with a single eye.
+Length and angle of the segments with a single eye.

 Let's compare a deep neural network with a robotic arm.